lcit/KDtree/README.md

 ### Prerequisites

-Eigen 3.3.90
-to run test_performance OpenCV 3.1 is required
+Eigen 3.3.90 and OpenCV 3.1 if you want to run test_performance

 ### Example usage